FOR SPREAD BETTING AND CFD TRADING

 3.5 We will enter into all trades as principal and not as an agent for any other person.
 Unless otherwise agreed with us, you will also enter into all trades as principal and not as an agent for any other person.

-3.6 We provide Market Information Sheets, which are available online and which outline the markets that we offer and various matters relating to this Agreement.
+3.6 We provide Market Information Sheets, which are available online and which outline the markets that we offer and various matters relating to this Agreement and which we will endeavour to keep up to date without any obligation or liability on us to do so, or for its accuracy.
 You should read the Market Information Sheets thoroughly before placing any trades.
 If there is any matter that you do not fully understand then you should seek clarification from us before entering into the trade.

 3.7 You may only execute a trade with us during our quoting hours for the market in question and within the permissible size(s) (unless otherwise agreed by us).
 Please refer to the Market Information Sheets for further details.
 The minimum and maximum limits are set by us by reference to the normal market size (NMS) for which prices are available on any relevant exchange or market offering live price information.
 The current minimum and maximum limits are available from us on request and are detailed on the Market Information Sheets.
 We are entitled to vary these minimum and maximum limits and it is your responsibility to ensure that you know what the current limits are before placing any trades.
 We also have the right to waive any trade size limits with or without notice to you.